Keibert Ruiz Player Props: Nationals vs. Orioles

 Keibert Ruiz At The Plate

-- Ruiz is hitting .264 with three doubles, a home run and five walks.
+- Ruiz has three doubles, a home run and five walks while batting .246.

+- In 53.3% of his games this year (eight of 15), Ruiz has picked up at least one hit, and in five of those games (33.3%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.